DylanEsguerra/Geerts_2022_PBPK_QSP_SBML/Usage.md

    - SBML version uses `parameters/PK_Geerts.csv`
    - ODE version uses `ODE_version/Geerts_Params_2.csv`
 3. **Output Directories**: Automatically created if they don't exist
-4. **Memory Requirements**: Multi-dose simulations may require 8GB+ RAM
+4. **Directory Navigation**: All scripts are set up to be run from the directory they exist in

 ### Troubleshooting

 **Common Issues:**
 - JAX runtime errors: Ensure XLA_FLAGS is set
-- Long runtimes: Consider using ODE version or Tellurium simulation periods
+- Long runtimes: Consider using ODE version or Tellurium for simulations
 - Missing dependencies: Run `pip install -r requirements.txt`
 - File path errors: Run scripts from the directory they exist in